What is Risk Monitoring?

 The primary input to the risk controlling and monitoring process is the watch list of the prioritised risks that have been identified for risk control and mitigation actions.

-Risk monitoring also ensures that relevant controls and procedures for the risk management strategy are fully understood and adhered too; allowing confirmation and/or generation of:
+Risk monitoring also ensures that relevant controls and procedures for the risk management strategy are fully understood and adhered to, allowing confirmation and/or generation of:

 Risk Audit

-A risk audit examines and documents the effectiveness of risk responses in dealing with recognised risks and their root causes and the effectiveness of the risk management process.
+A risk audit examines and documents the effectiveness of risk responses in dealing with recognised risks, their root causes, and the effectiveness of the risk management process.

 Conducting a risk audit is essential for developing a risk event management plan.
 A risk audit involves identifying and assessing all risk processes so that the risk management plan and contingency plan are robust enough to deal with the occurrence of an undesirable event.